 - Pesticides kill the primary food source for many birds and amphibians.

-- An average of over 200 chemicals is found in a newborns blood stream19.
+- An average of over 200 chemicals is found in a newborns blood stream.
 A brand new baby!

 Preventing Pests in the Home

 The first and most important part of natural pest control is prevention.
-Keeping insects out of our homes may eliminate the need for further intervention.
+Keeping insects out of or away from our homes may eliminate the need for further intervention.

 - Beneficial bugs, such as ladybugs, praying mantis, or lacewings all feast on small insects that may invade your space.
 Many spiders, such as "daddy long legs", are beneficial also and can be placed outside if they happen to wander in.

 - Birds!
-Set up a birdbath and feeder to lure these feathered friends into your yard and let them feast on the outdoor insects.
+Set up a birdbath and feeder to lure your little feathered friends into your yard and let them feast on the outdoor insects.
 You'll be rewarded with less insects and a beautiful song!
 (I'd say you'd "kill two birds with one stone" but that wouldn't seem right.)

-- Chickens are also a great way to rid your yard of insects and they supply you with a local source of food with their eggs.
+- Backyard chickens are also a great way to rid your yard of insects and they supply you with a local source of food with their eggs.

-For more ideas on organic pesticides, natural pest control and prevention, check out Organic Gardening.
+For more ideas on organic pesticides, natural pest control and prevention, check out the articles in Organic Gardening 101.

 Organic Pesticides for the Home